 When looking for potential partners, remember that this arrangement should be mutually beneficial so keep in mind what YOU can bring to the table as well as what you're hoping to gain...

 Super successful entrepreneurs such as Kimra Luna and Amy Porterfield have pretty much built their careers with webinars.
-These are simply live online training or presentations which offer free valuable content to your audience - plus usually a pitch to your product or service at the end.
+These are simply live online training or presentations which offer free valuable content to your audience - plus usually a pitch to a paid offer at the end.

-People love free training and webinars have proved to be a hugely successful way to increase your brand visibility and get people on your email list.
+People love free training and workshops have proved to be a hugely successful way to increase your brand visibility and get people on your email list.

-To avoid leaving a bad taste in people's mouths, make sure your webinar offers real value - and even consider calling it something different, such as a 'Live Workshop'...
+To avoid leaving a bad taste in people's mouths, make sure your workshop offers real value.

 13) Live Events